January 27, 2023

 Author: Edward Ring

-Edward Ring is a contributing editor and senior fellow with the California Policy Center, which he co-founded in 2013 and served as its first president.
+Edward Ring is the director of water and energy policy for the California Policy Center, which he co-founded in 2013 and served as its first president.
 The California Policy Center is an educational non-profit focused on public policies that aim to improve California’s democracy and economy.
 He is also a senior fellow of the Center for American Greatness.
 Ring is the author of two books: "Fixing California - Abundance, Pragmatism, Optimism" (2021), and "The Abundance Choice - Our Fight for More Water in California" (2022).

 Read More